New Content Added: To update the content we have added Child Abuse and PTSD information found at the end of the Table of Contents.

 than the client’s past or present psychological state.
 As you

-know there are some traumatic event that would affect anyone exposed,
+know, there are some traumatic events that would affect anyone exposed,

 such as the recent rise in PTSD after 9/11.